code-with-amitk/Code-examples/Languages/Markup_Language/SAML/README.md

 ## SAML / Security Assertion Markup Language
 - **What?**
-  - XML based protocol for user authentication, limited user authorization.
+  - Security based XML protocol for user authentication, limited user authorization.
 More advanced authorization is suggested to use [XACML](https://en.wikipedia.org/wiki/XACML).
   - SAML It helps in achieving SSO(Single Sign On).
 - **SAML uses:**
   - *XML Digital Signature* for authentication and Integrity.